PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 ```
 * For GPU-based models, make sure you specify `--model-chip=gpu`

-### Register Model Prediction Server with Docker Repo - Versions a and b
+### (Optional) Register Model Prediction Server with Docker Repo - Versions 3a and 3b
 **Notes:**
 * You will need your own Docker repo
 * This can be DockerHub - or any private/public Docker Repo